Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 Key Points

-• Among other measures, the bills will require automatic enrollment for qualified students to make sure all children have equitable access to the advanced classes.
+• Among other measures, the bill will require automatic enrollment for qualified students to make sure all children have equitable access to the advanced classes.
 This will help close racial, ethnic, gender, and socioeconomic achievement gaps among young Georgians.

 • Research shows that students who pass Algebra I by ninth grade are more likely to graduate from high school.
 They’re also more likely to succeed in college, accept meaningful jobs, and become financially stable.